-3370 Money and Banking

-A description of the history and present characteristics of the money and banking structure of the United States.
+- 3301 Money and Banking [Formerly 3370] A description of the history and present characteristics of the money and banking structure of the United States.
 Special emphasis is placed on monetary policy as it affects the level of economic activity.
 Prerequisite: Economics 3103-3104 and Junior standing.
-Business Administration 3370 and Economics 3375 may not both be counted.

-3371 Business Finance Sources and applications of funds by corporations.
-Management and financing of current assets; the sources and use of short, intermediate, and long-term funds, capital budgeting; capital structure; dividend policy; and the problems peculiar to financing new business ventures.
-Prerequisite: Accounting 3190-3191 and Junior standing.
+Finance 3301 and Economics 3375 may not both be counted for credit. - 3302 Business Finance [Formerly 3371] Sources and applications of funds by corporations.
+Management and financing of current assets; the sources and use of short, intermediate, and long-term funds.
+Study of capital budgeting, capital structure, dividend policy, and the problems peculiar to financing new business ventures.
+Prerequisite: Accounting 3101-3102 and Junior standing.